SQL Server Move Stored Procedure to Another Database – Best How to Guide

 Users often ask about the process for SQL Server move stored procedure to another database without any difficulties.
 Well, this isn’t as simple as it looks like.
 Some users want to copy the Stored Procedures to different databases but within the same server.
 However, some users want to move their SP to a completely different server.
 This is what creates confusion as the ways of executing both operations are different.

 To understand the entire scenario, let us first go through the user queries.
-Then only we can proceed further and find out how to copy stored procedure from one database to another without facing any errors.
+Then only we can proceed further and find out how to copy stored procedure in SQL Server from one database to another without facing any errors.

 Below are the most common queries related to this problem that trouble users from all around the world.